DOI Awards $270M for San Juan Lateral Water Treatment Plant Construction

 Oversight & Accountability

-The Bureau of Reclamation, under the Department of the Interior, is responsible for overseeing this significant water infrastructure project.
-Regular progress reports and site inspections are expected to ensure accountability.
+The Bureau of Reclamation, under the Department of the Interior, is responsible for this contract.
+Standard oversight mechanisms for large construction projects should be in place, including progress monitoring and quality assurance.

 Related Government Programs